ycwu1030/PhaseTransitions/ISSUES.md

-- [ ] #01 Inconsistent between results on Mac and Linux
+- [x] #01 Inconsistent between results on Mac and Linux
+    - Actually it is a bug in the code, where I didn't keep the variable for `gsl_vector_view`.
+Under clang, the complier keep it for me, GNU-gcc didn't
 - [ ] #02 Nan in intermeida nextPoints